Who is Kendall Rae-Knight? Meet the Love Island contestant and Miss North West

 The 26-year-old says she’ll need dating tips from the other girls in the villa because she's been out of the game for so long

-One of the completely unknown contestants on Love Island this year is Kendall Rae-Knight, who instead of being a minor celebrity or a social media ‘influencer’ actually works in shoe shop Clarks!
+One of the completely unknown contestants on Love Island this year was Kendall Rae-Knight, who instead of being a minor celebrity or a social media ‘influencer’ actually works in shoe shop Clarks!

 - Everything you need to know about Love Island 2018